SpaceShaman/SpaceAssistant/README.md

   <img src="logo/logo-light.png">
 </picture>

-Voice assistant built with [Vue.js](https://vuejs.org/) and [OpenAI API](https://platform.openai.com/docs/).
+Voice assistant built with [Vue.js](https://vuejs.org/).
+Easily to hack and extend.
-It works according to the following scheme: Audio from microphone -> StT -> GPT4 -> TtS
+It use VoiceRecognition API vie [annyang](https://github.com/TalAter/annyang) library to recognize commands and [OpenAI API](https://platform.openai.com/docs/) to generate text and speech.
+All functionalities are built as plugins, so you can easily expand this application yourself

-You cen check it out [here](https://spaceshaman.github.io/space-assistant/)
+You cen check it out [here](https://spaceshaman.github.io/assistant/)

 ## Dependencies